-1. What are the words?
+- 1. What are the words?
 They all begin with bo-.

+- a. bottle

-a. bottle b. bones c. boy d. bold
+- b. bones c. boy

+- d. bold

-2. Read the following sentences carefully; then use the underlined words in sentences of your own.
+2. Read the following sentences carefully; then use the underlined words in sentences.

 Discuss the meaning of the underlined phrasal verbs.
 When they are understood, pupils will make up their own sentences.